CartoDB/cartodb-java-client/README.md

 ###Use resulting JSON as Java object
 To transform your JSON string into real Java object, you can use a combination of [json.org](http://json.org/java/) and [Apache Bean utils](http://commons.apache.org/beanutils/).
-You could also use Jackson`s ObjectMapper, easier to use but a little bit slower(based on my own test) on very simple JSON string.
+You could also use [Jackson`s ObjectMapper](http://jackson.codehaus.org/), which is easier to use but a little bit slower on very simple JSON string (based on my own test).
 Here is an example using Jackson's ObjectMapper:

-    //this object is expansive to create so keep the reference ObjectMapper jacksonMapper = new ObjectMapper();
+    //this object is expensive to create so keep the reference ObjectMapper jacksonMapper = new ObjectMapper();
     CartoDBResponse<OccurrenceModel> response = jacksonMapper.readValue(json, new TypeReference<CartoDBResponse<OccurrenceModel>>(){});

 My CartoDBResponse is now filled with a List of OccurrenceModel object, which represents the result of my query.
-Note that OccurrenceModel need to follows JavaBean specification.
+Note that OccurrenceModel need to follow the JavaBean specifications.
 TypeReference is only a Wrapper to help the ObjectMapper manage Java Generics.

 ##Dependencies
 _Included in lib folder_